hyosung11/Launch-School/Courses/JS120/Lesson-1-Introduction-OOP/notes.md

 The more significant issue is that it's hard to see what attributes characterize and differentiate `raceCar1` from `raceCar2`: what makes them similar and what makes them different and unique?

 It's easy to see that we're creating objects of a particular **type** (i.e., a race car).
 This notion of types will come up repeatedly in this course.
 We'll often need objects of the same type in our applications.
 Since we don't want to use the copy and paste approach we used above, we need some other way to create objects.
-One way to automate object creation is to use **object factorie**s: functions that create and return objects of a particular type.
+One way to automate object creation is to use **object factories**: functions that create and return objects of a particular type.

 Our car objects are mostly similar, but they have three important distinctions: the values they hold for the `make`, `fuelLevel`, and `engineOn` properties.
 One way to clarify this in our code is to move the similarities to one location and provide the differences when we create new objects.